glangmead/longhead/content/posts/2025-01-18-nazi-seizure-of-power-book-review.md

 > propaganda themes that produced results.
 That meant primarily appeals to small businessmen, shop clerks, and the rural population, with a primary content of anti-Marxism plus attacks on the economic policies of the Weimar Republic

-> I was drawn by the feeling of strength about the party, even though there was much in it which was highly questionable
+> "I was drawn by the feeling of strength about the party, even though there was much in it which was highly questionable"

 > To most Northeimers the NSDAP [i.e. the National Socialist German Worker's Party] was first and foremost an anti-Marxist party